-I use Agile processes and continuous integration practices to architect and automate self-healing infrastructure that provides seamless service to developers and customers alike.
+I use Agile processes and continuous integration practices to automate self-healing infrastructure that provides seamless service to developers and customers alike.

 I have 25 years of hands-on experience delivering resilient, large-scale Internet services:

-I am an author of practical, self-help books from O'Reilly and Packt, such as:
+I am an author of practical technology books from O'Reilly and Packt:

-I contributed and did technical editing for the following books:
+I contributed content and technical editing for the following books:

-Things I can contribute to the community are at https://github.com/jorhett/
+Things I've been able to contribute back to the community can be seen at https://github.com/jorhett/

-Many companies spent thousands of dollars every year on generic training programs where the staff is unable to apply the knowledge to create value within their working environment.
-I go onsite and spend time learning the operations environment and working with the team, then create customized training programs tailored specifically to their day to day needs.
-These programs have delivered positive change for the customer every time.
+Many companies spent thousands of dollars every year on generic training programs where the staff are unable to apply the knowledge to create value within their working environment.
+I spend time learning the operations environment and working with the team, then create customized training programs tailored specifically to their day to day needs.
+These programs have delivered immediate positive change for the customer every time.